tballmsft/microdata/README.md

 # MicroData

-The objective of this ongoing project is to create an extension that utilises the Arcade shield and Microbit V2 to create an easy to use data science library.
-MicroData utilises the variety of sensors & buttons onboard the Microbit to:
+This is an application for the Microbit V2 and an Arcade shield that leverages onboard sensors for scientific experiments inside the classroom - without the need for an external computer.
+MicroData utilises the variety of sensors & buttons onboard the Microbit to allow you to:
 * Record data and events into flash storage
 * View real-time graphs of sensor readings.
 * Create graphs from recorded data.